-The Central Coast Water Board adopted the first iteration of its modern irrigated lands regulatory program in 2004 with Order R3-2004-0117, Conditional Waiver of Waste Discharge Requirements for Discharges from Irrigated Lands.
-The Central Coast Water Board adopted updates to its irrigated lands regulatory program in 2012 (Order R3-2012-0011) and 2017 (Order R3-2017-0002).
-The Central Coast Water Board commenced the process for updating Order R3-2017-0002 later in 2017.5 After almost four years of extensive public participation,6 on April 15, 2021, the Central Coast Water Board certified an Environmental Impact Report7 and adopted the General WDRs, the fourth iteration of its irrigated lands regulatory program.
+Central Coast Water Board adopted updates to its irrigated lands regulatory program in 2012 (Order R3-2012-0011) and 2017 (Order R3-2017-0002).
+The Central Coast Water Board commenced the process for updating Order R3-2017-0002 later in 2017.
+After almost four years of extensive public participation, on April 15, 2021, the Central Coast Water Board certified an Environmental Impact Report and adopted the General WDRs, the fourth iteration of its irrigated lands regulatory program.

-In response to the Central Coast Water Board's adoption of the General WDRs, we received two timely petitions for review filed by Grower-Shipper Association of Central California, et al. (GSA Petitioners)8 and by the California Coastkeeper Alliance, et al. (CCKA Petitioners)9 (collectively Petitioners).
+In response to the Central Coast Water Board's adoption of the General WDRs, we received two timely petitions for review filed by Grower-Shipper Association of Central California, et al. (GSA Petitioners) and by the California Coastkeeper Alliance, et al. (CCKA Petitioners) (collectively Petitioners).
 After determining that the petitions were complete, consolidating the petitions for review, receiving a response to the petitions and the administrative record from the Central Coast Water Board, and receiving responses to the petitions from interested persons, we took up the matter on our own motion by adopting Order WQ 2022-0020 on April 19, 2022.
 We took up the matter on our own motion to give ourselves sufficient time to consider the issues raised in the petitions and other issues associated with the General WDRs.